 "Of course you'll cheer for her.
 Honestly, this whole House-rivalry thing seems so silly," Hermione said with a delicate sniff.

-After Hermione had made herself perfectly well-known as one of the brightest witches this generation had ever seen, Draco deemed her worthy of holding an 'alliance' with him.
-Because Heaven forbid Slytherins had friends and not alliances.
+After Hermione had made herself perfectly well-known as one of the brightest witches that generation had ever seen, Draco deemed her worthy of holding an 'alliance' with him.
+Because heaven forbid Slytherins had friends and not alliances.

 "Who cares if he does or not," Ron put in.
 "She'll win either way."

 "Maybe," Harry muttered.
-"So long as Quirrel doesn't give me the creeper eye, I won't freeze up with fear or anything."
+"So long as Quirrell doesn't give me the creeper eye, I won't freeze up with disgust, or anything."

 "Honestly, he's too quiet to be a serious threat, stop worrying about him," Draco said.

 "Too true," Harry agreed.
 "Well, I should go head off with my team.
 I would say wish me luck, but clearly I won't need it."